How Original Medicare Works: Eligibility and Enrollment

 - Workers’ compensation

 When you have Medicare and other types of coverage, Medicare works with your other insurance to coordinate who pays first.
 The primary payer is the insurance that pays for your medical bills first, up to the coverage limits, and then sends the remaining balance to the secondary payer.
 Which type of insurance pays first depends on the type of coverage you have.
-For a list of possible situations, take a look at this Medicare.gov publication on “Your Guide to Who Pays First.“
+For a list of possible situations, take a look at this Medicare.gov publication.

 If you’re still working when you’re eligible for Medicare and have group coverage through your work, you may want to consider delaying Medicare Part B (since it comes with a monthly premium).
 Medicare Part A is usually free if you’ve worked at least 10 years (40 quarters) and paid Medicare taxes; otherwise, you may owe a premium for Part A and may want to consider waiting to enroll if you have employer-sponsored coverage.
 You can sign up for Medicare Part A and/or Part B later through a Special Enrollment Period without paying a late-enrollment penalty once you stop working or that coverage ends.